Warka Vase: Discovery

-17.5cm, and 20.5cm from top to bottom.
+17.5 cm, and 20.5 cm from top to bottom.
 The bottom register is divided by a band which results in the vase sometimes being said to have four registers.

 A plaster cast was made of the original and this reproduction stood for many decades in room 5 of the Near-Eastern Museum in Berlin (Vorderasiatisches Museum Berlin), Germany.

 Decoration

 The vase has three registers – or tiers – of carving.
 The bottom register depicts the vegetation in the Tigris and Euphrates delta, such as the natural reeds and cultivated grain.
 Above this vegetation is a procession of animals, such as ram and sheep presented in a strict profile view.
 The procession continues in the second register with nude males carrying bowls and jars of sacrificial elements, such as fruit and grain.
 The top register is a full scene, rather than a continuous pattern.
 In this register, the procession ends at the temple area.
 A female deity stands with two bundles of reeds behind her.
 She is being offered a bowl of fruit and grain by a nude figure.
 A ruler-figure dressed in a ceremonial kilt and long belt faces her leading the procession.

 The votive Warka Vase within its display case at the Sumerian Gallery of the Iraq Museum.
 It is about 1 meter tall.